icooperstein/exomiser_optimization/README.md

 2. [Variant-level success](variant_level_benchmarking_results_table.py): The diagnostic variant, including the correct position and nucleotide change, is prioritized, even if the mode of inheritance (MOI), such as autosomal dominant (AD) or autosomal recessive (AR), is incorrect. **This is our primary success measure and is most frequently reported in this manuscript.**
 3. [Variant-level success with correct MOI](variant_level_withMOI_benchmarking_results_table.py): The diagnostic variant meets criterion 2 and has the correct MOI, making this the most stringent criterion.
 For example, in compound heterozygous cases where one variant is not prioritized and the second is prioritized as an AD variant, this qualifies as a gene-level success (criterion 1), one success and one failure at the variant level (criterion 2), and two failures under variant-level success with correct MOI (criterion 3). \
+\
-The results of these scripts are the data inputs for all of the figures found in the manuscript.
+The results of these scripts are the data inputs for all of the figures found in the manuscript, except fig 1.

 ### Complete table of results